akatranlp/hsfl-master-ai-cloud-engineering/lib/README.md

 ## shared-types

-shared-types provides structs for the http-communication between services.
+The package shared-types provides structs for the http-communication between services.

 ## utils

-In utils we have the map and filter function to map or filter over an array like in javascript.
+Utils offers a map and filter function for arrays like in javascript.